 - Using your crockpot to bake goodies is great when you don't have the time to babysit a pie in the oven.
 Oven baked goods can go from done to overdone in the blink of an eye.
 Since crockpots are slow can steady, they are a little more forgiving of people who (like me) sometimes run late or lose track of time.
 If crockpot baking time says 2 hours but you have an errand, call or meeting that runs 15 minutes over, chances are your dish will be just fine!
 Alternatively, many slow cookers are programmable and can be set to turn off after a certain time.
 This pie can sit and cool on the counter by itself until you get home!

 - Using your crockpot to make dessert leaves more space in the oven for other things.
 If you already have an entree and two side dishes in the oven, using your slow cooker to make dessert can be lifesaving!

 - When baking in your crockpot, you can use either parchment paper or a slow cooker liner leaving you with virtually zero clean up!

 - Crockpots are a great way to cook with children!
 Since they don't get super hot the way ovens do AND since you generally don't turn them on until all ingredients are in, they are very family friendly.
 (Please note that you CAN still burn yourself with a crockpot so always supervise children carefully anytime you are in the kitchen!).

 If you love this recipe, please let me know in the comment section below!

 Pecan Pie Hints & Hacks

 - I am way too lazy to make my own pie crust and always use premade, refrigerated crusts.
-However, if you prefer, you can make your own crust from scratch or from a mix like this one.
+However, if you prefer, you can make your own crust from scratch or from a mix.